-- 1. Participation in any of the HACSB's Family Self Sufficiency programs; - 2.
-Child care child care of a type that provides sufficient hours of operation an serves an appropriate range of ages; - 3.
+- 1. Participation in any of the HACSB's Family Self Sufficiency programs; - Child care child care of a type that provides sufficient hours of operation an serves an appropriate range of ages; - 3.
 Transportation transportation necessary to enable a participating family to receive available services, or to commute to their places of employment; - 4.
-Education remedial education; education for completion of secondary or postsecondary schooling, English as Second Language (ESL) classes; - 5.
-Employment job training, preparation, and counseling; job development and placement; and follow-up assistance after job placement and completion of the contract of participation; - 6.
-Personal Welfare substance/alcohol abuse treatment and counseling; - 7.
-General health care and services mental health services; HIV/AIDS related services; behavior assessments - Household skills and management training in homemaking and parenting skills; household management; money management; nutrition; obtaining and retaining government, financial and medical benefits; family counseling; - 9.
-Legal Services
+Education remedial education; education for completion of secondary or postsecondary schooling, English as Second Language (ESL) classes;

-&lt;sup>76 HACSB received a waiver of the supportive services requirements for RAD conversions.
+77 HACSB received a waiver of the supportive services requirements for RAD conversions.